ags799/ags799.github.io/_posts/2020-06-06-less-than-obvious-rust.md

 Read [this](https://joshleeb.com/posts/rust-traits-and-trait-objects/).

-# All Closures Have Types
+# All Closures have Types

 Rust lets you elide type annotations on closures.
 So while you'd have to type a function:
 ```rust